Get Help Today(877) 648-4288

 While there can be other cases, like some kind of addictive substance mixed in, there is little evidence to prove that Hallucinogens are addictive.
 While this may sound like a positive, it actually has the opposite effect on many users.
 The train of thought being that “if it isn’t addictive, it can’t be harmful,” but that is far from the truth.
 People who have experimented with Hallucinogens have not only committed erratic, violent acts against themselves and others, but have also made radical life changes after going through the experience.

-More and more today, people are flaunting the power of hallucinogenics as a magical treatment for the deeper issues that people are dealing with.
+More and more today, people are flaunting the power of Hallucinogens as a magical treatment for the deeper issues that people are dealing with.
 However, all of this evidence is anecdotal.
-There is no quantifiable data that anyone’s life improves after going through a hallucinogenic experience.
+There is no quantifiable data that anyone’s life improves after going through a Hallucinogenic experience.
 There have, however, been reports of people leaving their spouses, quitting their jobs, and making radical changes to their lives.
 No one can say whether those decisions are good or bad, and they definitely can’t be lauded as something that the person had to do to improve their life.
 Always be cautious with these claims.
 While one person could have had a “positive” experience, that does not mean it will be great for everyone.

 Treatment For PCP Addiction

-Remember, just because something doesn’t have an addictive quality to it, does not mean that it isn’t addictive.
+Remember, just because something isn’t physically addictive doesn’t mean it can’t be psychologically addictive.
 New studies are demonstrating the existence of behavioral addictions, and the evidence is now more accepted among people in the field.
-Just because a substance isn’t biologically addictive, doesn’t mean someone can’t become addicted to the process or effects of these substances.

 If you believe that you or a loved one are addicted to PCP, then reach out to a dedicated treatment provider today.
-There has been a large push for people to use more hallucinogenics for therapeutic reasons, but that does not mean they are safe.
+There has been a large push for people to use more Hallucinogens for therapeutic reasons, but that does not mean they are safe.
 People are still able to overdose and, potentially, die from the effects.

 What are you struggling with?